Clinical Trials for Pancreatic Cancer

 Clinical trials are medical research studies where an intervention or treatment is offered to people to test how well it works compared to the current standard.

 COVID-19 update: The current coronavirus outbreak has affected what research can be carried out and when.
-Clinical trials for cancer are not recruiting new patients and new trials have been postponed.
-If you are currently taking part in a clinical trial for your treatment, the way that this is carried out may change to minimise your trips to hospital.
-If you have any concerns about clinical trials and or your treatment, please speak to your medical team.
+Clinical trials for cancer are being restored but varying by area and the type of trial.
+If you are currently taking part in a clinical trial you may notice changes to your treatment regime or the way that the trial is run.

 On this page